TristanBlg/Limpr/README.md

 ### Build
 It's not recommended to use Limpr in production.

-> Don't forget to change the API URL used in `/src/actions/index.js`
+> Don't forget to change the API's URL used in `/src/actions/index.js`
 >
 > `npm run build`